EdLWEISS186/dac-dual-node-cgnat-setup/README.md

 ## Overview

 **DAC (Dual Asset Chain)** is a fork of the Quadrans technology developed by the Quadrans Foundation — a blockchain initiative focused on decentralization, scientific progress, and ethical responsibility, aimed at delivering sustainable and innovative infrastructure for real-world applications.

 This repository documents a dual-node DAC testnet setup running simultaneously on a **Windows host** and **WSL (Linux)** — both operating under a **CGNAT-constrained network** where inbound connectivity is unavailable.
+Both nodes operate within a single physical machine (shared host environment), forming a minimal internal P2P cluster rather than a distributed multi-host network.

 The architecture is designed around a fundamental constraint: the ISP operates Carrier-Grade NAT, making traditional inbound peer discovery impossible.
 Every design decision in this setup — static peers, internal LAN routing, dual-node redundancy — exists as a direct response to that constraint.